Doing Research in MAE

 Additional Information Related to Export Controls at Princeton may be found on the ORPA Export Controls webpage, including:

 The only cost sharing allowed for Princeton research projects is when required by the sponsor.
-You must decide cost sharing commitments at the time the proposal is being prepared.
-Please see your grant manager to discuss the type and sources of cost sharing.
+You must decide cost sharing commitments at the time the proposal is being prepared which require obtaining department and SEAS approval.
+Please see your Assistant Grants Manager to discuss the type and sources of cost sharing.
 You will then need to meet with the Chair of MAE to discuss the cost sharing proposed for your project.